 Feature Objective Site Safe, stable and non-polluting.
 Minimise the visual impact of any above ground ancillary infrastructure agreed to be retained for an alternative use.
-Solar farm and ancillary infrastructure All infrastructure, including above and below ground, to be decommissioned and removed to a depth of 500mm, unless the Planning Secretary agrees otherwise.
+Solar farm and ancillary infrastructure All infrastructure, including above and below ground, to be decommissioned and removed with the exception of: the sub-station and any infrastructure essential for its ongoing use; and any ancillary infrastructure to be retained with the agreement of the landholder where it facilitates the future post-operational use of the land to a depth of 500mm, unless the Planning Secretary agrees otherwise.
 Land use Restore land capability to pre-existing productive capacity.
 Community Ensure public safety at all times.